 I am an assistant professor in the Economics Department at Purdue University.
 At Purdue, I teach courses in econometrics, public finance, and labor economics.
 My masters-level econometrics course covers standard regression methods, basic time series methods, panel data methods, and instrumental variables estimation.
 My PhD-level labor economics course covers labor demand, labor supply, and taxation.
 It focuses on common applied microeconometric tools including matching methods, difference-in-differences, regression discontinuity, instrumental variables, quantile regression, and panel methods.

-My research has focused on taxation, fertility and families, labor supply, poverty, and sustainability.
-I've received research grants from the Institute for Research on Poverty, the Upjohn Institute for Employment Research, and the Alfred P. Sloan Foundation.
+My research has focused on taxation, fertility and families, labor supply, poverty, and the role of human capital in measuring national wealth (economic sustainability).
+I've received research grants from the Purdue Research Foundation, the Institute for Research on Poverty, the Upjohn Institute for Employment Research, the John M. Olin Program in Law and Economics, and the Alfred P. Sloan Foundation.
 In 2010, I was awarded the John and Mary Willis Young Faculty Scholar Award.

+I completed a Ph.D. in economics at Stanford University (advisors: Michael J. Boskin, John B. Shoven, and Kenneth J. Arrow).
 While at Stanford, I was named the 2007 Kapnick Fellow for my dissertation research.
-I received three awards for outstanding teaching from my department and was a research assistant to Kenneth Arrow, Tom MaCurdy, and Larry Goulder.
+I received three awards for outstanding teaching from my department and was a research assistant to Ken Arrow, Tom MaCurdy, and Larry Goulder.
 I was active in university organizations, particularly in serving as the chair of the graduate housing advisory committee, a group of on-campus housing administrators and graduate students that set housing policies.

 My wife, Dacia, and I were married in December of 2000.
 We live in West Lafayette, Indiana and have four young children, Bryson, Kaitlyn, Alyssa, and Hailey.